 If you want to be a hair designer in North Dakota, you will need to become a licensed cosmetologist.
 This will require taking state exams and meeting a training requirement that includes 1,800 clock hours.
 Once you earn your cosmetology license in North Dakota, you will also be able to offer your clients nail and makeup services that can bring in extra income.
 Once you are licensed, you will need to renew every year, with a deadline of December 31st.
 The fee to renew your license is $15.

 The job outlook in North Dakota is very stable for cosmetologists and hair designers.
-Between 2012 and 2022, O*Net hopes to see a 9% increase in cosmetology jobs in North Dakota.
+Between 2016 and 2026, O*Net hopes to see a 9% increase in cosmetology jobs in North Dakota.
 This job outlook may include jobs at family-owned salons, jobs at chain salons, and stylists who choose to become self-employed.
 In the field of cosmetology, salaries vary quite a bit between different work settings, level of experience, and geographical areas.
-O*Net indicates that the average salary for a cosmetologist in this state is $27,300 per year, which is slightly higher than the national average.
+O*Net indicates that the average salary for a cosmetologist in this state is $25,650 per year, which is slightly lower than the national average.
 The highest-paid 10% of cosmetologists in North Dakota earn more than $49,900 per year, so there may be room for upward growth as you get established in your career.